The History of Scottsdale Arizona

 In 1888, U.S. Army Chaplain Winfield Scott visited the Salt River Valley, was impressed with its potential, and subsequently made a down payment on 640 acres to start a farming operation.
 Scott’s purchase, near the heart of present-day downtown Scottsdale, would be the impetus for the development of the city that bears his name.

 Scottsdale’s favorable climate, irrigated desert location and beautiful scenery influenced its initial settlement.
 While agriculture was the main draw, many health seekers came to Scottsdale.
-Many of the community’s original settlers, recruited by Scott from the East and Midwest, were educated and had an appreciation for cultural activities.
+Many of the community’s original settlers, recruited by Scott from the East and Midwest.
+They were educated and had an appreciation for cultural activities.
 These early settlers established the Scottsdale public school system in 1896, supported a burgeoning artists and writers culture in the early 1900’s, and promoted Scottsdale’s affiliation with the earliest area resorts, the Ingleside Inn (1909) and the Jokake Inn (1922).

 In its early years, the area also saw the development of ranching operations that later inspired the “West’s Most Western Town” moniker.
 One of Scottsdale’s most prominent businessmen began investing in land north of the community in 1916, establishing a cattle ranch that eventually covered 44,000 acres.
 DC Ranch continued to operate – complete with cowboys and cattle drives – through the 1950’s.